X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain01starting.md

-# Starting your XNA 4.0 Project
+# Starting your MonoGame 4.0 Project

-Welcome to the first entry of this 3D XNA Tutorial.
+Welcome to the first entry of this 3D MonoGame Tutorial.
 This tutorial is aimed at people who have not done any 3D programming and would like to see some results in the shortest possible time.

 ## The history of XNA/MonoGame

 Released in December 2004, XNA was a new approach to Game Development built around DirectX in C# (a managed language), which eased game programming in a lot of ways.
-MonoGame then took the reigns in 2013 when Microsoft retired XNA, to continue the tradition of making the entry in to game development very easy.
+MonoGame then took the reigns in 2013 when Microsoft retired XNA, to continue the tradition of making the entry into game development very easy.
 Since that time MonoGame has grown to become one of the premier C# development frameworks for building games and has given many studios their first entries to the gaming halls of fame.

 ## Required Software (free)